MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/git-commands.md

 ---
 title: Run Git commands in a script
-description: Learn how you can run a Git command in a build script for your workflow by using Team Foundation Server (TFS) or VSTS. ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd
+description: Learn how you can run a Git command in a build script for your workflow by using Azure Pipelines or Team Foundation Server (TFS) ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd